Tenza/configurations/ArchLinux Installation/3 - Base System XOrg.md

 pacman -S xorg-server xorg-server-utils xorg-xinit
 </pre>

 To make sure X is working, the following packages should be installed and X initialized.
 Install the three packages, before initializing X, otherwise some errors will be displayed.
-Once X is started, and the windows manually closed, the console should print `X Server has terminated sucessfully (0)`.
+Once X is started, and the windows manually closed, the console should print `X Server has terminated successfully (0)`.

 <pre>
 pacman -S xorg-twm xorg-xclock xterm